-The southern boundary of Charleston is fortified by The Battery, a historic seawall constructed to protect the city from both tropical storms and military threats.
-Over time, The Battery has undergone numerous rebuilds and revisions, shaping the distinctive outline of the Charleston peninsula.
-Additionally, it offers a vantage point for observing the activities in Charleston Harbor.
+The southern boundary of Charleston is marked by The Battery, a fortified seawall constructed to protect the city from both tropical storms and military assaults.
+Over the years, The Battery has been rebuilt and refined, shaping the distinctive outline of the Charleston peninsula.
+From The Battery, one can observe the dynamic activities of Charleston Harbor, with the seawall standing as both a defense and an enduring symbol of Charleston’s resilience.

-Exploring the homes on The Battery is like traveling through a chapter of architectural history, beginning with the early homes that served as a southern extension of East Bay Street.
-Behind the Revolutionary War-era fortifications known as the High Battery, this extension became known as East Battery Street.
-Here, opulent estates from the 18th and 19th centuries stand as architectural crown jewels of Charleston.
-During this period, White Point Garden began to take shape, and the construction of the Low Battery laid the foundations for the distinguished homes that now grace Murray Boulevard.
+The homes on The Battery reflect layers of architectural history, beginning with the early residences that extended southward from East Bay Street.
+Behind the Revolutionary War-era fortifications of the High Battery, this area evolved into East Battery Street, where 18th- and 19th-century estates now stand as Charleston’s architectural gems.
+During this era, White Point Garden began to take shape, and the construction of the Low Battery set the stage for the notable homes along today’s Murray Boulevard.

 The High Battery